Codit/gzip-decompressor-api-app/README.md

 Azure API App to download, decompress &amp; store a file on Azure Blob Storage.

+> This API App stores the file directly on Azure Blob Storage because of the file size limitations in Azure Logic Apps.
+For more information, see the Logic App Limitations [here](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-limits-and-config/).

 ## Deploying the API App
 To deploy the custom API App you can select one of the following options: